British Rail Class 45: History

-The Class 45s became the main traction on the Midland Main Line from 1962, and their introduction allowed considerable acceleration of the previous steam-powered service.
-The Class 45s remained the main source of power on the Midland Main Line up to 1982, when they were relegated to secondary services following introduction of HSTs on the route.
-From 1986 Class 45s virtually disappeared from the line.
+The Class 45s became the main traction on the Midland Main Line from 1962 and their introduction allowed considerable acceleration of the previous steam-powered service.
+The Class 45s remained the main source of power on the line up to 1982, when they were relegated to secondary services following introduction of HSTs on the route.
+From 1986, Class 45s virtually disappeared from the line.
 From the early 1980s until their withdrawal c.
 1988, the class were regular performers on the North Trans-Pennine line working services from Liverpool Lime Street to York, Scarborough or Newcastle via Manchester Victoria, Huddersfield and Leeds.
 These trains were usually formed of early Mark 2 carriages, of up to seven in a typical train.